Popular: CRM, Project Management, Analytics

 Great engine, broken storefront.

 The summarization itself is fast and genuinely well organized.
-My test video came back structured into 12 topics in about 10 to 15 seconds.
-But dead buttons, a 20-minute free cap, and a Pro upgrade link that just reloads the page make everything around that core feel unfinished.
+My test video was divided into 12 topics in about 10 to 15 seconds.
+However, dead buttons, a 20-minute free limit, and a Pro upgrade link that simply reloaded the page made everything around the core product feel unfinished.

 Why I even bothered testing this

-I keep bookmarking hour-long YouTube lectures I'm never going to watch.
-So when SolidPoint AI kept popping up in my search results, claiming it can compress videos, Reddit threads, arXiv papers and web articles into clean summaries, I decided to stop reading marketing pages and just test it myself.
-No walkthrough, no tutorial, just me clicking around the way a normal impatient user would.
+I keep bookmarking hour-long YouTube lectures that I am probably never going to watch.
+So, when SolidPoint AI kept appearing in my search results and claiming it could compress videos, Reddit threads, arXiv papers, and web articles into clean summaries, I decided to stop reading marketing pages and test it myself.

 Seven steps: what actually happened